lonegunmanb/TerraformConfigWelder/azurerm/v3_v4/readme.md

 All `xxx and yyy must be set together` rules won't be processed.

-The following transforms are not supported in this version:
+The following transforms on managed resources are not supported in this version:

 * `azurerm_automation_software_update_configuration`
   - The property `target.azure_query.tag_filter` is no longer Computed.
 If you experience a diff as a result of this change you may need to add this to ignore_changes.